 Fast Profit Today vs. Freedom in 10 years.

-And if you stand to the side and watch these phenomena so far, then consider get involved :: Algorand gives a lot of possibilities in this topic.
+And if you are still standing by and watching these phenomena, then consider getting involved :: Algorand gives a lot of possibilities in this topic.
 Other ecosystems also create such options.
 I talk a lot about it on my YouTube channel.